 Even the best VPN for China isn’t as reliable as it used to be.
 The Great Firewall is volatile.
-It changes and strengthens each day, so finding a reliable VPN for China is incredibly difficult.
+It changes and strengthens each day, so finding a trusted VPN for China is difficult.
 This firewall is a result of Chinese political beliefs, and the reason for extreme surveillance and arduous website blocks.
+Chinese residents can’t use Google, YouTube, Gmail, Instagram, and thousands of other sites, apps, and platforms.
+Many of the best VPNs for China in the past don’t work anymore, leaving them helpless.

-The five providers below are the only VPNs that still work in China in 2026 that we can genuinely recommend, with only minor and occasional connection issues typical in today’s day and age.
-Be aware that the Great Firewall evolves and situations change, so if the chosen VPN doesn’t work today, it may work tomorrow or another day.
-As always, we’ll update this list accordingly.
+Well, not everything is so bleak in 2026.
+After testing over 30 services, we found hope.
+The 5 providers below are the only VPNs that still work in China in 2026 that we can genuinely recommend, with minor and occasional connection issues.
+Be aware that the Great Firewall evolves and situations change, so if the VPN doesn’t work today, it may work tomorrow.
+We’ll update this list accordingly to address the changes.

-- NordVPN – The best overall VPN for China in 2026
+- NordVPN: Best VPN for China in 2026 overall

-- ExpressVPN – The best VPN for China for speed and performance
+- ExpressVPN: Best VPN for China for speed and performance

-- Mullvad VPN – Great for bypassing firewalls and staying anonymous
+- Mullvad VPN: Great for bypassing firewalls and staying anonymous

-Best VPN for China – Top 5 VPNs That Still Work in 2026
+Best VPN for China: Top 5 VPNs That Still Work in 2026

-1. NordVPN (The Best VPN for China Overall)
+1. NordVPN: Best VPN for China That Works in June 2026

 - Obfuscated servers